nayanmapara/Galatea-AI/SUPABASE_MIGRATION.md

-# Firebase to Supabase Migration
+# Firebase to Supabase Migration with Discord Authentication

-This document outlines the migration from Firebase to Supabase that has been completed for the Galatea AI project.
+This document outlines the migration from Firebase to Supabase that has been completed for the Galatea AI project, with server-side authentication and Discord as the primary OAuth provider.

 ## Changes Made